A Multigenerational Summer Escape

 Family farm fun

 Just off the Western shore of Lake Winnipesaukee, Beans and Greens is a family-run neighborhood farm with lots of fun in store.
-Stock up on fresh veggies, annuals, perennials, bakery treats, deli sandwiches, salads, farm-raised meats and more.
+Stock up on fresh veggies, annuals, perennials, bakery treats, deli sandwiches, salads, farm-raised meats and more, and treat your littles to some fun with mini ziplines, hayrides, and lots of other tot-sized activities.
 Then, head behind the farmstand to meet and greet a variety of friendly farm animals.
 Beans and Greens also hosts several seasonal events annually so be sure to check our events calendar to see what they’re up to before you head out.

 Family-friendly beach eats